Henry Lette

 Henry Elmes Lette (christened 10 August 1829 – 15 August 1892) was an Australian cricketer and politician.
-His middle name is frequently (mis)reported as "Elms".
+His middle name is frequently misreported as "Elms".

 Cricket

 Lette was a left-arm underarm bowler who played for Tasmania.
 He was born in Curramore and died in Launceston.

 Lette made a single first-class appearance for the side, during the 1851–52 season, against Victoria.
 From the lower order, he scored 2 runs in the first innings in which he batted, and a duck in the second.
 Lette bowled 29 overs in the match, taking 7 wickets.

 Politics

 Lette represented Launceston in the House of Assembly from November 1862, and was Chairman of Committees of the Tasmanian House of Assembly from July 1877 to 1892.
 Lette represented Central Launceston from 1 September 1871 and North Launceston from 30 May 1877.

 Family

 Lette married Mary Elizabeth Lansdale Harrison on 8 June 1854.